GUIDELINES AND CODE OF ETHICS FOR RESPONSIBLE CONDUCT OF RESEARCH

 An investigator serves not only as a research manager with respect to members of the research group but also as a mentor responsible for the intellectual and professional development of graduate students, postdoctoral fellows, and junior faculty in the group, including awareness and sensitivity to issues in research ethics.

 A researcher should be open to collaborative work with investigators having different but complementary skills at the Institution.

 An investigator should be aware that the same standards of accuracy and integrity pertain to grant applications and proposals as to manuscripts submitted for publication.
 Reporting of results of experiments not yet performed as evidence in support of the proposed research funding, for example, is considered to be fabrication and is subject to a finding of research misconduct, even if the proposal is subsequently rejected for funding or is withdrawn before full consideration for funding is completed.
 The same definition of plagiarism applies to an application or proposal, including background and methodological sections, as to a publication.

 An investigator must submit progress and final research reports to a sponsor at times specified in the award.
 He or she must authorize expenditures in a manner consistent with the approved budget and should review financial reports carefully.

 Investigators, who enter into agreements with commercial sponsors of research, as negotiated by the Office of Research, should familiarize themselves with the special terms of such agreements, such as those, for example, concerning reporting of results, disclosure of inventions, and confidentiality.
-Failure to comply with the provisions might sometimes constitute a breach of contract or might compromise the University’s claims to intellectual property.
+Failure to comply with the provisions might sometimes constitute a breach of contract or might compromise the Institution's claims to intellectual property.